Top 10 Aussie space milestones

 New Horizon’s mission, which brought the dethroned ‘ninth planet’, Pluto, into spectacular view for the first time, also relied on the CDSCC to play a vital role.
 The complex was in the right position – as New Horizons swung by for its closest pass – to receive the first data and high-resolution images to relay to NASA.
 The Australian team remain working on the mission as the probe continues on its exploration of the outer Solar System.

-And in 2018, Australia officially launched it’s own space agency…
+Another milestone occured in 2018, when Australia officially launched it’s own space agency.